SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 The suprasegmental environment is the set of suprasegmentals and pausas that apply to a given segmental e?ic unit.
 Segmental conditioning is the influencing of segmental emic unit alternant selection by the suprasegmental environment.

-### suprasegmentals

-Suprasegmentals may be analyzed as their own suprasegmental e/emic/etic units or as suprasegmental features.
-A suprasegmental unit is a suprasegmental of which we don't want to say whether it's emic or etic.
-Suprasegmental features (if we use them) are additional features 'added to' those already making up the e/emic/etic unit.
-A pausa is the conceptual start/end of a suprasegmental unit.